shelbybachman/RA-tutorial-2019/08-matlab_part3/index.md

 We are often going to be collecting responses in our experiments using the keyboard.
 When using Psychtoolbox, we will use a system in which each key has a unique code.

-For instance, the key `j` has a code of X.
+For instance, the key `j` has a code of 13.

 We use the `KbName()` function to retrieve either the code associated with a letter: